xprize-msu/inatVisionTraining/README.md

 ### Training

 After constructing a configuration file, the model can be trained by running `python train.py --config_file <config.yml>`.

+#### Model Augmentation

+Some basic augmentation is performed on the training data.
+This augmentation includes:

+* Random cropping (image is resized to IMAGE_SIZE)
+* Flip 50% of the time
+* Recolor 30% of the time (random hue, saturation, brightness, contrast)

 ### Model Evaluation